remysabliet/remysabliet/README.md

-# remysabliet v.1.0
+# remysabliet v.1.1
 ---
-This project was bootstrapped with React, Redux, React Router, Webpack (JQuery free)
+This project was bootstrapped with React, Redux, React Router, Vite (JQuery free)

 # Introduction
 This homepage is a simple presentation of Rémy SABLIET, a web designer in Freelance and has been developed using